nccgroup/PMapper/Readme.md

 Currently the output is a directed graph, which collates all the edges with the same source and destination nodes.
 It does not draw edges where the source is an admin.
 Nodes for admins are colored blue.
-Nodes for users with the ability to access admins are colored red (potential priv-esc risk).
+Nodes for users with the ability to access admins are colored red (potential priv-esc risks).

 ## Sample Output